Stefan-Zukin/relionReport/README.md

 `conda create --name relionReport glob2 pandas matplotlib`

-If you wish to create movies using relionReport, you also need ChimeraX and ffmpeg installed as well.
+If you wish to create movies using relionReport, you need ChimeraX and ffmpeg installed as well.

 ## Use
 To generate a report, execute relionReport.py and pass your job folder in as an argument.